 But, are some willing to try?
 Eighteen percent of respondents said they are willing to try usage-based insurance, but 27% stated they hadn’t tried it, nor are they considering its use in the future.

 However, as a result of COVID-19, 41% say they’d consider usage-based insurance.

 The bottom line

 You have options.
 If you choose UBI, your actual driving habits will affect what you pay.
 Review the terms and conditions before you sign up, and look carefully at the frequency of premium adjustments.
-Last but not least, ask questions.
+Last but not least, compare car insurance quotes and ask questions.
 It’s your right to get the answers about your UBI scores and how they affect your premium.